isomerpages/moe-plmgss/_co-curricular-programmes/Performing Arts/Guitar Ensemble.md

 An acclaimed and established ensemble producing performers of grace.

 **Mission**   <br>
-To nurture every member into graceful guitarists of stature and passion.
+To nurture every member into a graceful and passionate guitarist of stature.

 **Achievements**   <br>
 SYF Arts Presentation 2023 – Certificate of Distinction<br>